 Our final unit of the Autumn term will allow the children to explore how adaptation can lead to evolution, whilst recognising that living things produce offspring of the same kind, but that they vary from each other and their parents.
 The children will also investigate variation in response to the environment, Darwin’s work and how the human skeleton has changed over time.

 In Year Six our homework is given out on Tuesday and is due back to school no later than the following Monday.
 It will normally consist of English, Maths or Topic work, along with IXL practise during the week of a minimum of 30 minutes.
 Practising times tables will also help in all areas of your child’s maths work - these shall also be tested on a weekly basis.

 High Frequency spellings will be given out on Tuesday and tested the following Monday.
 RWI Spellings are also given out and tested on a two weekly basis, depending on the unit being studied.

 Reading is such a valuable life skill and is also relevant across all subjects within school.
 Regular practise really does make a huge difference to reading ability, as does talking about what has been read with someone at home too.
 Please try to ensure your child reads at home for at least 15 minutes each night and gets their home/school diary signed to indicate that this has happened.

 PE will take place on Monday and Thursday in Year Six.
 It is expected that your child will have the appropriate indoor and outdoor PE kit available on these days.
 The correct PE kit consists of: a white t-shirt, navy shorts and plimsolls for indoor sports.
 Trainers are required for outdoor activities and a navy tracksuit is an option for colder weather.
-The children will also begin swimming in the final half term of the year.
+The children will also begin swimming on Wednesday 6th June.
 When this begins they will need the appropriate kit to take part.
 This will comprise of a full swimming costume for the girls, trunks or short bathing shorts for the boys and a swimming cap for all of the children.